-When you contact our Awesome Table Support team to troubleshoot your view(s), we may ask you to share your Google Sheets datasource to resolve your issue.
+When you contact our Awesome Table Support team to troubleshoot your view(s), we may ask you to share your Excel or Google Sheets datasource to resolve your issue.
 This article explains why we need this permission from you.

 Do I need to share my datasource and view to the Support team?